redteampanda-ng/plymouth-theme-hot-dog/README.md

 ![hot-dog](hot-dog.gif)

-modified plymouth hot-dog theme, merged with the the spinner theme to look more like the default Ubuntu theme.
+modified plymouth hot-dog theme, merged with the spinner theme to look more like the default Ubuntu theme.

 ## Installation